top of page

 Investment in School Infrastructure

 Building more schools, improving sanitation, and providing electricity can create a better learning environment.
 Mobile schools have also been introduced in some regions to educate children from nomadic communities.
+You can make a difference—support a child today to help improve their access to education.

 Training and Supporting Teachers